bioinfo-pf-curie/geniac/docs/faq.rst

 The following files are mandatory:

 * :download:`CMakeLists.txt <../data/modules/CMakeLists.txt>`: create a folder named ``modules`` and copy this file inside if your need to :ref:`process-source-code`.
 Check that the file is named ``CMakeLists.txt``.
-* :download:`base.config <../data/conf/base.config>`: copy the file in the folder ``conf``.
+* :download:`geniac.config <../data/conf/geniac.config>`: copy the file in the folder ``conf``.
 This file containes a scope names ``geniac`` that defines all the nextflow variables needed to build, deploy and run the pipeline.

 Moreover, depending on which case your are when you :ref:`process-page`, you can create whenever youd need them the following folders: